ChrispaixK/OOP-s/README.md

 # OOP's in RUBY

 ## Encapsulation
- create setter and getter
- use `attr_accessor` to set both getter and setter use `attr_writer` to be able to change the attribute value only
+> Encapsulation just means that all of the implementation details of the object being modeled are hidden and only the methods and properties required to use the object are exposed. create setter and getter use `attr_accessor` to set both getter and setter use `attr_writer` to be able to change the attribute value only